-Almost all of Japan's BITs and FTAs (EPAs) provide for arbitration in accordance with the Convention on the Settlement of Investment Disputes between States and Nationals of Other States 1965 (the ICSID Convention).
-The Japan-Russia BIT (1998) and most of the subsequent BITs and FTAs (EPAs) also allow investors to choose arbitration in accordance with the United Nations Commission on International Trade Law (UNCITRAL) Arbitration Rules.
-Few of Japan's treaties give the investor the right to invoke arbitration outside the UNCITRAL or International Centre for Settlement of Investment Disputes (ICSID) Rules.
+Almost all of Japan's BITs, EPAs and FTAs provide for arbitration in accordance with the Convention on the Settlement of Investment Disputes between States and Nationals of Other States 1965 (the ICSID Convention).
+The Japan-Russia BIT (1998) and most of the subsequent BITs, EPAs and FTAs also allow investors to choose arbitration in accordance with the United Nations Commission on International Trade Law (UNCITRAL) Arbitration Rules.
+Few of Japan's treaties give the investor the right to invoke arbitration outside the UNCITRAL or ICSID Rules.